allegro-musica/design/README.md

 Repository for design specification for the Allegro Quiz App.
 This is where new project specification are developed and specified.

-### The business case has changed...
-Soon the new business case will be updated
+### The business case has changed... the old business case will be updated soon

 ## Business case